Farrhouq/Inpt-report/README.md

 ### Samba 3.6.25 (on netbios-ssn)
 *CVE-2015-0240*

-### Windows 7 - Samba file sharing (on microsoft-ds)
+### Windows 7 - Samba file sharing (on `microsoft-ds`)
 *CVE-2010-2729, CVE-2009-2813, CVE-2007-2407*

 ## Vulnerability Scanning
-Using the protocol specific files we created under service discovery, we can scan for login vulnerabilities with the Metasploit Auxilliary module.
-We will scan for common credentials for mysql, vnc, rdp and smb services.
+Using the protocol-specific files we created under service discovery, we can scan for login vulnerabilities with the Metasploit Auxiliary module.
+We will scan for common credentials for `mysql`, `vnc`, `rdp`, and `smb` services.
 This will be achieved by the following steps:

-1. First, we access the Metaspoit Framework Console using msfconsole:
+1. First, we access the Metasploit Framework Console using `msfconsole`:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/13.png)